kearnz/autoimpute/.github/ISSUE_TEMPLATE/feature_request.md

 Name: **Feature Request**
-About: **Suggest an idea for what would make AutoImpute even better!**
+About: **Suggest an idea for what would make Autoimpute even better!**
 Labels: **enhancement**

 **Is your feature request related to a problem?
 Please describe.**